KhronosGroup/glTF/extensions/Khronos/KHR_glsl_view_projection_buffer/README.md

 `varying`   | `in`

 The `gl_fragColor` keyword is also no longer available in version 3.0 or later fragment shaders.
-Instead an explicit `out` parameter must be added and the color for the first render target can then be assigned to this explicit `out` parameter.
+Instead an explicit `out` parameter must be added.
+The color for the first render target can then be assigned to this explicit `out` parameter.

 ```C
 out vec4 fragColor;